 - Commercial businesses, such as laundromats, spas, restaurants and hotels, may contact the RMOW Environmental Operations Department at 604-935-8300 for further details and advance warning of flushing in their areas.

 What is flushing?

-Flushing is a process that rapidly removes water from the piping system, similar to the process of flushing a car's radiator.
-Flushing uses water velocity to scour out materials that accumulate in the municipality's pipes.
+- Flushing is a process that rapidly moves water through the piping system using water velocity to scour out materials that accumulate in the municipality's pipes.

 Why is flushing needed?